kgfly/SimpleNvimEditor/README.md

 ### `alt_is_meta`

-Only meaningful on macOS, where Option is a composing key: Option-a types `å` and Option-Shift-a types `Å`.
+This setting is only meaningful on macOS, where Option is a composing key:
+Option-a types `å` and Option-Shift-a types `Å`.
 Keeping the default `true` means those chords go to Nvim so `<A-a>` and `<A-A>` mappings fire.
 Set it to `false` if you would rather type composed characters than use Option as Meta.